ohmyshake/programming-tutorial/book/hpc/Rice_NOTS.md

-$SHARED_SCRATCH is not permanent storage
+`/scratch` is not permanent storage

 $SHARED_SCRATCH is to be used only for job I/O.  Delete everything you do not need for another run at the end of the job or move to $WORK for analysis.
 Staff may periodically delete files from the $SHARED_SCRATCH file system even if files are less than 14 days old.